-Owing to the efforts of the Montagu family, distant relations of these former kings, the now tranquil Abbey is a conserved ruin where generations of visitors have contemplated the devout simplicity of monastic life, the achievements of its medieval builders and doubtless mourned its destruction.
+Owing to the efforts of the Montagu family ancestors, distant relations of these former kings, the now tranquil Abbey is a conserved ruin where generations of visitors have enjoyed its peaceful setting and appreciated the achievements of its medieval builders.

 Walking through the preserved foundations of the Abbey Church provides an impression of the vast scale of what once stood here.
 The Cloister remains an oasis of calm and an ideal place to pause before exploring the remainder of the complex.
 It is also home to an aromatic herb garden once worked by monks for use in medicine and cooking.

 An exhibition in the surviving Domus building tells the story of this 13th Century English Abbey and the medieval Cistercian monks who gave their lives to the service of the church and the isolation of the New Forest.
 On the upper floor (which is occasionally closed for weddings and functions) you’ll find a series of embroideries designed by Belinda, Lady Montagu which depict the history of the Abbey.

 Beaulieu Parish Church

 Another surviving building, once the Monks’ Refectory, has been the Beaulieu village parish church since shortly after the Abbey was destroyed.
 It is now a popular venue for weddings and visitors are welcome to enter when services are not taking place.

 Please note: The Church is now open daily to visitors between 1pm and 3pm, subject to church services.

 ABBOT’S MEWS EXHIBITION